nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 2. Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your computer.
 For more instructions, click [here](installing-java-11).

-1. Download the latest `modquik.jar` [here](https://github.com/AY2223S1-CS2103T-W17-3/tp/releases).
+1. Download the latest `ModQuik.jar` [here](https://github.com/AY2223S1-CS2103T-W17-3/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your ModQuik.